-- the scope, progress, results and costs of researching and developing Olvi-Vec and our other product candidates and programs, and of conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining marketing approvals for Olvi-Vec and future product candidates we develop if clinical trials are successful; - the success of any future collaborations; - the cost of commercialization activities for any approved product, including marketing, sales and distribution costs; - the cost and timing of establishing, equipping, and operating our current and planned manufacturing activities; - the cost of manufacturing Olvi-Vec and future product candidates for clinical trials in preparation for marketing approval and commercialization; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the cost, timing and outcome of seeking FDA and any other regulatory approvals for any future product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - our ability to establish and maintain healthcare coverage and adequate reimbursement for our future products, if any; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the emergence of competing cancer therapies and other adverse market developments; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; - the costs associated with being a public company; - our need and ability to retain key management and hire scientific, technical, medical and business personnel; - the costs associated with expanding our facilities or building out our laboratory space; and - the effects of the recent disruptions to and volatility in the credit and financial markets in the United States.
+- the scope, progress, results and costs of researching and developing Olvi-Vec and our other product candidates and programs, and of conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining marketing approvals for Olvi-Vec and future product candidates we develop if clinical trials are successful: - the success of any future collaborations; - the cost of commercialization activities for any approved product, including marketing, sales and distribution costs; - the cost and timing of establishing, equipping, and operating our current and planned manufacturing activities; - the cost of manufacturing Olvi-Vec and future product candidates for clinical trials in preparation for marketing approval and commercialization; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the cost, timing and outcome of seeking FDA and any other regulatory approvals for any future product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - our ability to establish and maintain healthcare coverage and adequate reimbursement for our future products, if any; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the emergence of competing cancer therapies and other adverse market developments; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; - the costs associated with being a public company; - our need and ability to retain key management and hire scientific, technical, medical and business personnel; - the costs associated with expanding our facilities or building out our laboratory space; and - the impact of geopolitical and macroeconomic events, including future bank failures, increased geopolitical tensions between the U.S. and China, the Russia/Ukraine conflict, the Israel-Hamas war and global pandemics on U.S. and global economic conditions.